[Close Menu]

 Be sober, be vigilant; because your adversary the devil walks about like a roaring lion, seeking whom he may devour.

-We know that the devil is disarmed now; he is not allowed to kill us or harm us in any way.
+We know that the devil is disarmed now; he is not allowed to kill us or to harm us in any way.
 Here are a couple of places where the Bible tells us that the devil is disarmed:

 Matthew 28:18